willwright/gitrelease-py/docs/_docs/installation.md

 ---

 # Installation
-Distribution packages are made available for Mac and Windows.
+Distribution packages are made available for Mac, Ubuntu, and Windows.

 ## Latest